QingZhu-ccnu/LAMF-MD/README.md

 ### Files
 knownMetaboliteDiseaseAssociations.txt: this dataset is retrieved from the Human Metabolome Database (HMDB) [1].
-metabolite-description.txt: this dataset is from the description of metabolite identification in HMDB.
+metabolite-description.txt: this dataset is from the description of metabolite identification in HMDB [1].
 disease-description.txt: this dataset is from entries in the Online Mendelian Inheritance in Man [2].
 Note: the code is refer to codes of kim et al. https://github.com/cartopy/ConvMF.git [3][4].